 If a subsidised place is not approved you can continue on a Fee for Service basis.

-Course Fees are published standard fees, or as varied in a Client Services Agreement.
+Course Fees for other traineeship qualifications are published Employer Program standard fees, or as varied in a Client Services Agreement.